rdemers/org-rd-fullstack-springboot-nuxt/doc/clouddev.md

 Traditional approaches often involve configuring log file locations, rotation policies, and other file system details.
 However, in cloud environments, the underlying file system is ephemeral and cannot be relied upon for persistent storage.
 By writing logs to stdout/stderr, applications remain portable and platform-agnostic.

 Log aggregation and analysis are handled by external systems such as the ELK stack (Elasticsearch, Logstash, Kibana), Splunk, or cloud-native logging solutions.
 These tools collect, process, and visualize log data for monitoring and troubleshooting.
-For structured logging, it is recommended to use the ecs format.
+For structured logging, it is recommended to use the ECS (Elastic Common Schema) format.

 ```yaml
 logging: